Marion Hobby: Coaching career

 Hobby started coaching in 1995 at the University of Tennessee-Martin as a strength and conditioning coach.
 Over the next few years he coached Louisiana-Lafayette, and Tennessee.
 He spent five seasons as the defensive line coach for Ole Miss between 1999 and 2004.
 Hobby coached the defensive ends for the Clemson Tigers for the 2005 season before spending the next two seasons with the New Orleans Saints the same position.
 He would serve as the Duke assistant head coach, defensive coordinator, and defensive line coach under head coach David Cutcliffe for three seasons before he made a return to Clemson.
 He served as co-defensive coordinator and defensive ends coach from 2011 to 2016 under head coach Dabo Swinney, where he won a national championship in 2016.
 In January 2017, the Jacksonville Jaguars hired Marion Hobby as defensive line coach.

 On February 8, 2019, the Miami Dolphins announced Hobby as their defensive line coach.
 He missed the team's weeks 9 and 10 games against the Arizona Cardinals and Los Angeles Chargers on November 8 and 15, 2020, in accordance with COVID-19 protocols.
 On January 7, 2021, the Dolphins announced that Hobby and the team had mutually agreed to part ways.

 On January 16, 2021, the Cincinnati Bengals announced that Hobby would be their defensive line coach.
 He was fired by the team on January 6, 2025.

 On June 9, 2025, the University of Tennessee announced that he would join the staff as a defensive analyst.

+On February 23, 2026, the Indianapolis Colts announced that Hobby would join their coaching staff as the team's defensive line coach.
+He had previously worked with the Colts' defensive coordinator Lou Anarumo from 2021-24 with the Bengals.